iammortimer/TN-ERC20-Gateway/README.md

-        "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>, "network": "Ethereum"
+        "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>, "etherscan-on": <true or false, depending on if you want to use etherscan instead of a normal eth node for most calls>, "etherscan-apikey": <etherscan apikey, required if you want to use etherscan alternative>, "network": "Ethereum"
     },
     "tn": {